H8X24A1/H8X24A1.github.io/setup/device-setup/room-board/mini-pc.md

 +++ 4. Fourth step
 **Enjoy Your Content:**
-   - You're now ready to use your mini PC for the [!button variant="danger" text="Roomboard Resource"] (https://docs.hxa.io/setup/resource-setup/room-board-setup/).
+   - You're now ready to use your mini PC for the [!button variant="danger" text="Roomboard Resource"](https://docs.hxa.io/setup/resource-setup/room-board-setup/).
++++